ondrejkonec/ondrejkonec/README.md

 # I'm independent Front-End UI/design Developer 👋

 - 🎨 I’m currently creating design system for **RENOMIA, a.s.** and their internal applications
-- 💻 Also creating front-end and coding prototypes for **Elpida.cz** - Czech organization that helps seniors
+- 💻 Also creating front-end and UI for **Elpida.cz** - Czech organization that helps seniors
 - 📖 I’m currently reading book called "**Form Design Patterns**" by Adam Silver and "**Design Systems**" by Alla Kholmatova
 - 📚 Next book on my list is "**Refactoring UI**" by Steve Schoger & Adam Wathan
 - 🆓 I’m **available** for new front-end collaborations with designers and developers.